jonaslb/psiesta/README.md

 from mpi4py import MPI
 import numpy as np
 import sisl as si
-from _psiesta import FSiesta  # structure is undecided / due to poc build process, hence the underscore
+from psiesta import FSiesta  # the fsiesta name comes from the siesta module that its built on

 rank = MPI.COMM_WORLD.Get_rank()